JIAXINGUY/aaronstevenwhite.github.io/papers.md

 share: false
 ---

+# 2020

+An, H.Y. & **A.S.
+White**.
+2020.
+[The lexical and grammatical sources of neg-raising inferences](https://arxiv.org/pdf/1908.05253).
+To appear in *Proceedings of the Society for Computation in Linguistics* 3.

 # 2019

 **White, A.S.** 2019.
 [Lexically triggered veridicality inferences](https://ling.auf.net/lingbuzz/004664/current.pdf).
 Under review at *Handbook of Pragmatics*.
 John Benjamins Publishing Company.